How to Get a Cash Advance with a Credit Card (And Why It’s Not a Good Idea)

 • No grace period: Unlike credit card purchases, which have a grace period before interest begins accruing, cash advances start accruing interest immediately.

-• No rewards earn: Even credit cards that earn rewards on "all purchases" won’t earn on cash advances (or balance transfers, or other non-eligible purchases).
+• No rewards earned: Even credit cards that earn rewards on "all purchases" won't earn on cash advances (or balance transfers, or other non-eligible purchases).

 Alternatives to cash advances